namhai18/06-ReactJs-Covid19/README.md

-## What comes with this Boilerplate?
+## What comes with this git?

-The React Essentials Boilerplate features a few of the most common and necessary libs to create a modern and expandable React App:
+The React Essentials features a few of the most common and necessary libs to create a modern and expandable React App:

 ### [React](https://reactjs.org/)